 In BT's case, a complaint was made by competitor Virgin Media, which challenged the accuracy of the ad's claims and queried if they could be substantiated.

-After investigating, the Advertising Standards Authority (ASA) ruled that the lab tests BT had run in order to made the claim of offering the UK's best Wi-Fi performance did not take into account any potential interference they may encounter in the real world.
+After investigating, the Advertising Standards Authority (ASA) ruled that the lab tests BT had run in order to make the claim of offering the UK's best Wi-Fi performance did not take into account any potential interference they may encounter in the real world.

 As a result, the regulator told BT it could not claim its routers were "the UK’s most powerful" unless it could demonstrate that they could provide a stronger signal than other major providers when subjected to other forms of non-Wi-Fi interference.